Fatberg removal and cleaning

 How does a fatberg develop?

-- Make sure you never pour fats, oils and grease (FOG) down the sink
+- Never, ever pour fats, oils and grease (FOG) down the sink or toilet

-- Clear all food from your plates into a bin, rather than emptying it down the sink.
-Even crumbs help fatbergs grow
+- Clear all food waste — even crumbs — into the bin, rather than washing it down the sink.

 How to get rid of a fatberg?

-We have to use powerful, state-of-the-art equipment to get rid of fatbergs from our drains and sewers.
+We use powerful, state-of-the-art equipment to get fatbergs out of the drains and sewers.

 The Thames Water ‘monster’ fatberg

-In September and October 2017, Lanes for Drains worked alongside Thames Water to remove the biggest fatberg ever discovered from the sewers beneath Whitechapel in London.
+In 2017, Lanes for Drains worked with Thames Water to remove the biggest fatberg ever discovered from the sewers beneath Whitechapel in London.

-The London fatberg, which took nine weeks to excavate, was 250 metres long – the length of 11 double-decker buses – and weighed 130 tonnes
+The London fatberg took nine weeks to excavate, was 250 metres long (the length of 11 double-decker buses) and weighed 130 tonnes

-To help teach the the British public more about the dangers of fatbergs and how to avoid them, Lanes for Drains has been working with primary schools around the country to teach pupils how to become certified ‘Fatberg Fighters’.
+To educate the public about fatbergs and how to avoid them, Lanes for Drains has worked with primary schools around the country to enlist pupils as certified ‘Fatberg Fighters’.